Introductory Rites Liturgy of the Eucharist Communion Rite Concluding Rite

 P. Let us pray.

-[After a time of silent prayer, the Priest sings or says the Opening Prayer, which is different for each Mass.
-At the end, the people proclaim their consent.]
+[After a time of silent prayer, the Priest sings or says the Opening Prayer,

 A. Amen.